kalch/Docs/aspnet/fundamentals/logging.rst

 .. literalinclude:: logging/sample/src/TodoApi/Startup.cs
   :language: c#
-  :lines: 21-38
+  :lines: 42-47
-  :dedent: 8
+  :dedent: 12
-  :emphasize-lines: 3,14
+  :emphasize-lines: 3,4

 When a logger is created, a category name must be provided.
 The category name specifies the source of the logging events.
 By convention this string is hierarchical, with categories separated by dot (``.``) characters.
 Some logging providers have filtering support that leverages this convention, making it easier to locate logging output of interest.
-In the above example, the logging is configured to use the built-in `ConsoleLogger <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/Console/ConsoleLogger/index.html>`_ (see `Configuring Logging in your Application`_ below).
+In this article's sample application, logging is configured to use the built-in `ConsoleLogger <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/Console/ConsoleLogger/index.html>`_ (see `Configuring Logging in your Application`_ below).
 To see the console logger in action, run the sample application using the ``dotnet run`` command, and make a request to configured URL (``localhost:5000``).
 You should see output similar to the following:

 .. image:: logging/_static/console-logger-output.png